openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

 ## LowLatency Transformations

 If the original framework does not have a special API for working with states, after importing the model, OpenVINO representation will not contain Assign/ReadValue layers.
-For example, if the original ONNX model contains RNN operations, IR will contain TensorIterator operations and the values will be obtained only after the execution of whole TensorIterator primitive, intermediate values from each iteration will not be available.
-To be able to work with these intermediate values of each iteration and receive them with a low latency after each infer request, special LowLatency and LowLatency2 transformations were introduced.
+For example, if the original ONNX model contains RNN operations, IR will contain TensorIterator operations and the values will be obtained only after execution of the whole TensorIterator primitive.
+Intermediate values from each iteration will not be available.
+To enable you to work with these intermediate values of each iteration and receive them with a low latency after each infer request, special LowLatency and LowLatency2 transformations were introduced.

 ### How to get TensorIterator/Loop operaions from different frameworks via ModelOptimizer.

-**ONNX and frameworks supported via ONNX format:** *LSTM, RNN, GRU* original layers will be converted to TensorIterator operation.
-TensorIterator body will contain LSTM/RNN/GRU Cell.
+**ONNX and frameworks supported via ONNX format:** *LSTM, RNN, GRU* original layers are converted to the TensorIterator operation.
+TensorIterator body contains LSTM/RNN/GRU Cell.
 Peepholes, InputForget modifications are not supported, sequence_lengths optional input is supported.
-*ONNX Loop* layer will be converted to OpenVINO Loop operation.
+*ONNX Loop* layer is converted to the OpenVINO Loop operation.

 **MXNet:** *LSTM, RNN, GRU* original layers will be converted to TensorIterator operation, TensorIterator body will contain LSTM/RNN/GRU Cell operations.

 **TensorFlow:** *BlockLSTM* will be converted to TensorIterator operation, TensorIterator body will contain LSTM Cell operation, Peepholes, InputForget modifications are not supported.
-*While* layer will be converted to TensorIterator, TensorIterator body can contain any supported operations, but dynamic cases, when count of iterations can’t be calculated in shape inference (ModelOptimizer conversion) time are not supported.
+*While* layer will be converted to TensorIterator, TensorIterator body can contain any supported operations, but dynamic cases, when count of iterations cannot be calculated in shape inference (ModelOptimizer conversion) time,  are not supported.

 **TensorFlow2:** *While* layer will be converted to Loop operation.
 Loop body can contain any supported operations.

 **Kaldi:** Kaldi models will already contain Assign/ReadValue (Memory) operations after model conversion.
-TensorIterator/Loop operations never be generated.
+TensorIterator/Loop operations are not generated.

 ## LowLatencу2